 - Use a food processor to puree the cauliflower.
 It breaks it down so that it stays thick but doesn’t have large chunks of cauliflower.

 - Use a potato masher.
 If you like the chunks, you can just mash it with a hand potato masher.
 Then stir in all of the other ingredients before baking.

 - Use a high powered blender.
 If you prefer a more smooth whipped cauliflower puree, a Blendtec will do the trick.
 I am a Blendtec ambassador, and should you make any purchases through my Blendtec Store link, I will receive a small commission, but that also means you can use the code CUPCAKESANDKALECHIPS to receive 20% off.

 In the photos below, the left one was whipped in the food processor and the right in the high-powered blender.

 Is it better to boil or steam cauliflower?

 For this recipe, it is better to steam cauliflower.
-Boiling not only causes some of the nutrients to be stripped from the cauliflower, but it allows it to get tender without absorbing excess moisture that will make your cauliflower bake too watery and runny.
+Boiling causes some of the nutrients to be stripped away.
+Steaming allows it to get tender without absorbing excess moisture that will make your cauliflower bake too watery and runny.
 Truthfully, you could probably even use roasted cauliflower to add even more flavor!

 How long does cauliflower take to steam?

-You’ll want the cauliflower very tender so that the mashed cauliflower recipe turns out creamy and smooth.
+You’ll want it very tender so that the mashed cauliflower recipe turns out creamy and smooth.
 This will take about 15 minutes.
-You’ll know it is done when a form goes through it very easily and it can be cut and mashed with the side of the fork.
+You’ll know it is done when a fork goes through it very easily and it can be cut and mashed with the side of the fork.